Kentucky First Federal Bancorp (KFFB)

 R. Clay Hulette, Chief Executive Officer

-R. Clay Hulette was appointed Chief Executive Officer of Kentucky First Federal Bancorp and President and Chief Executive Officer of First Federal Savings Bank of Kentucky in October 2025, pending regulatory approval.
-Prior to this, Mr. Hulette retired in January 2024 after serving as Chief Financial Officer of Kentucky First Federal Bancorp since its inception in March 2005.
-He also held the positions of President of First Federal Savings Bank from 2007 to 2013 and Frankfort Area President from 2013 to January 2024.
-After his retirement in 2024, he continued to serve the company in a consulting capacity.
+R. Clay Hulette was appointed Chief Executive Officer of Kentucky First Federal Bancorp and President and Chief Executive Officer of First Federal Savings Bank of Kentucky in December 2025, with these appointments becoming effective following regulatory approval.
+He has a long history with the company, having served as Chief Financial Officer of Kentucky First Federal Bancorp from its inception in March 2005 until his retirement in January 2024.
+Additionally, Mr. Hulette was an employee of First Federal Savings Bank for 27 years, serving as President from March 2007 to 2013 and as Frankfort Area President from 2013 until January 2024.
+Following his retirement in 2024, he continued to work with the company in a consulting capacity, most recently in a part-time risk management role.

 Tyler W. Eades, Chief Financial Officer & Vice President

-Tyler W. Eades was appointed Chief Financial Officer and Vice President of Kentucky First Federal Bancorp and its subsidiary banks, effective January 2, 2024.
-Mr. Eades previously served as Chief Financial Officer for First Federal Savings and Loan of Hazard starting in 2022.
-Since joining the banks in 2018, he has held various roles, including assisting with SEC filings, preparing financial reports, supervising internal audits, and conducting loan analysis.
+Tyler W. Eades was appointed Chief Financial Officer and Vice President of Kentucky First Federal Bancorp and its subsidiary banks, First Federal Savings and Loan of Hazard and First Federal Savings Bank of Kentucky, effective January 2, 2024.
+He has been with the banks since 2018, serving in various roles.
+Prior to his current appointment, Mr. Eades was named Chief Financial Officer for First Federal Savings and Loan of Hazard in 2022.
+His responsibilities have included assisting with SEC filings, preparing financial reports, overseeing internal audits, and conducting loan analysis.
 Mr. Eades is the nephew of R. Clay Hulette.

-Don D. Jennings serves as President of Kentucky First Federal Bancorp and Chairman of the Board of Directors of First Federal Savings Bank of Kentucky.
-He has also been appointed Director of Operations for First Federal Savings Bank of Kentucky.
-Mr. Jennings's previous roles include Executive Vice President/Secretary, and President/COO at Kentucky First Federal Bancorp, and Interim CEO/VP/Secretary at First Federal Savings Bank of Kentucky.
+Don D. Jennings serves as President of Kentucky First Federal Bancorp and Chairman of the Board of First Federal Savings Bank of Kentucky.
+He was also appointed Director of Operations for First Federal Savings Bank of Kentucky.
+Mr. Jennings has a long tenure with the company, having served as President since March 2005.
+He is the son of William C. and Joyce Jennings, who previously held leadership roles with First Federal Savings Bank.

 AI Analysis | Feedback